huggingface/blog/constrained-beam-search.md

 Though we end up *considering* significantly more than `num_beams` outputs, we reduce them down to `num_beams` at the end of the step.
 We can't just keep branching out, then the number of `beams` we'd have to keep track of would be \\( \text{beams}^{n} \\) for \\( n \\) steps, which becomes very large very quickly ( \\( 10 \\) beams after \\( 10 \\) steps is \\( 10,000,000,000 \\) beams!).

-For the rest of the generation, we repeat the above step until an ending criteria has been met, like generating the `<eos>` token or reaching `max_length`, for example.
+For the rest of the generation, we repeat the above step until the ending criteria has been met, like generating the `<eos>` token or reaching `max_length`, for example.
 Branch out, rank, reduce, and repeat.